MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2022.md

 The changes made through PowerShell are reflected in the UI.

 ## Migrate legacy storage to Modern Backup Storage
 After upgrading to DPM 2019 and the operating system to Windows Server 2019, you can update your existing protection groups to the new DPM 2019 features.
-By default, protection groups are not changed and continue to function as they were configured in the earlier version of your DPM.
+By default, protection groups aren't changed and continue to function as they were configured in the earlier version of your DPM.
 Updating protection groups to use Modern Backup Storage is optional.
 To update the protection group, stop the protection of all data sources with **Retain Data** option and add the data sources to a new protection group.
 DPM begins protecting these data sources the new way.

 Use the following steps: